-As of January 2021, the Administration has extended an order suspending the issuance of certain types of work visas for another three months, citing the ongoing effects of the coronavirus pandemic.
+As of January 2021, the Administration has extended an order suspending the issuance of certain types of work visa for another three months, citing the ongoing effects of the coronavirus pandemic.

 The extension means hundreds of thousands of foreigners looking to work in the United States will continue to have to wait until at least the end of March before having another chance to attain coveted visas to enter the country.